hashicorp/consul-service-mesh-for-developers/docs/02_tracing.md

 }
 ```

+Jaeger has been configured to collect and visualize the traces, all spans are sent are transmitted from the applications and Envoy proxies and are collected in Jaeger.
-If you now look at the Jaeger which has been configured to collect and visualize the traces, and view a trace from the `web` service you will see the individual spans which make up a trace.
+If you look at the Jaeger UI, and view a trace from the `web` service you will see the individual spans which make up a trace.

 [localhost:16686/search?service=web](localhost:16686/search?service=web)